fliphess/miicam/docs/content/getting-started.md

     Copying just the files in the repository to your sd card without building the binaries wil **Not** work.

 As the large static binaries do not work well with git, the repository itself does not contain the compiled binaries.
-The binaries will be build by travis and uploaded to github on every release.

-For new users it is recommended to use the precompiled binaries that are created with every release.
-You can download the release builds from the [github releases page](https://github.com/MiiCam/MiiCam/releases).

 ### Build the binaries

-If you prefer to build the binaries yourself, have a look at the [building documentation](/development/How-to-build-the-binaries-for-the-webcam-hack) to find instructions on how to do it yourself.
+To build the binaries yourself, have a look at the [building documentation](/development/How-to-build-the-binaries-for-the-webcam-hack) to find instructions on how to build a firmware.

 ## Flash the U-boot version